 (2) Subsequent consent forms.
 Prior to January 1, 2024, participants signed and submitted consent forms at each regularly scheduled income reexamination.
-On or after January 1, 2024, a participant must sign and submit consent forms at their next interim or regularly scheduled income reexamination.
-After all applicants or participants over the age of 18 in a family have signed and submitted a consent form once on or after January 1, 2024, family members do not need to sign and submit subsequent consent forms at the next interim or regularly scheduled income examination except under the following circumstances:

-(i) When any person 18 years or older becomes a member of the family, that family member must sign and submit a consent form;

-(ii) When a member of the family turns 18 years of age, that family member must sign and submit a consent form; or

-(iii) As required by HUD or the PHA in administrative instructions.

-(4) A provision authorizing PHAs to obtain any financial record from any financial institution, as the terms financial record and financial institution are defined in the Right to

-Financial Privacy Act (12 U.S.C.
-3401), whenever the PHA determines the record is needed to determine an applicant's or participant's eligibility for assistance or level of benefits; and

-(5) A statement that the authorization to release the information requested by the consent form will remain effective until the earliest of:

-(i) The rendering of a final adverse decision for an assistance applicant;

-(ii) The cessation of a participant's eligibility for assistance from HUD and the PHA; or

-(iii) The express revocation by the assistance applicant or recipient (or applicable family member) of the authorization, in a written notification to HUD.

-5. In § 5.232, add paragraph (c) to read as follows:
+On or after January 1, 2024, a participant must sign and submit consent forms at their next

+- interim or regularly scheduled income reexamination.
+After all applicants or participants over the age of 18 in a family have signed and submitted a consent form once on or after January 1, 2024, family members do not need to sign and submit subsequent consent forms at the next interim or regularly scheduled income examination except under the following circumstances: - (i) When any person 18 years or older becomes a member of the family, that family member must sign and submit a consent form; - (ii) When a member of the family turns 18 years of age, that family member must sign and submit a consent - (iii) As required by HUD or the PHA in administrative instructions. - (c) - (4) A provision authorizing PHAs to obtain any financial record from any financial institution, as the terms financial record and financial institution are defined in the Right to Financial Privacy Act (12 U.S.C.
+3401), whenever the PHA determines the record is needed to determine an applicant's or participant's eligibility for assistance or level of benefits; and - (5) A statement that the authorization to release the information requested by the consent form will remain effective until the earliest of: - (i) The rendering of a final adverse decision for an assistance applicant; - (ii) The cessation of a participant's eligibility for assistance from HUD and the PHA; or - (iii) The express revocation by the assistance applicant or recipient (or applicable family member) of the authorization, in a written notification to HUD. - 5.
+Effective January 1, 2024, in § 5.232, add paragraph (c) to read as follows: